 The Lab 2 focus on the development of efficient CUDA code by covering the programming principles that have a relevant impact on performance.
-Use a cluster node with a NVidia GPU (by specifying the keyword tesla in the node characteristics when submitting a job) and do not submit interactive jobs (you should use something like qsub -qmei -lnodes=1:ppn=??:k20,walltime=10:00 ./run.sh).
+Use a cluster node with a NVidia GPU (by specifying the keyword tesla in the node characteristics when submitting a job) and do not submit interactive jobs (you should use something like qsub -qmei -lnodes=1:ppn=??:k20,walltime=10:00 ./run.sh, replace ?? by the number of CPU threads used in HW 2.1 or remove it for the remaining exercises).
 Compile the code in the frontend.